What You’ll Accomplish

 Site Health Monitoring

 WordPress Site Health checks security and performance.
-MainWP monitors child site health status and alerts you when sites need attention.Enable monitoring
+MainWP monitors child site health status and alerts you when sites need attention.Monitoring configuration now lives in the dedicated Uptime Monitoring guide, including Site Health Monitoring settings.

 | Problem | Likely Cause | Fix |